devplanet-dp/firebase-video-upload/README.md

 ## Setting Up fastlane

-There are many ways of installing fastlane.
-I am using Ruby for the task as fastlane is a collection of **Ruby scripts**.
+There are many ways of installing **fastlane**.
+I am using **Ruby** for the task as fastlane is a collection of **Ruby scripts**.
 You must have Ruby installed on your machine.
 You can simply confirm it by opening Terminal and running:
 ```
 ruby -v
 ```